HTTP-RPC/Kilo/README.md

 }
 ```

-`List` parameters are implicitly required, since a list argument will never be `null` (although it may be empty).
+`List` and array parameters are implicitly required, since these values will never be `null` (although they may be empty).
 For all other parameter types, HTTP 403 will be returned if a required value is not provided.

 The `Empty` annotation indicates that the method does not accept a body and is discussed in more detail [later](#body-content).